kevkim-codes/anthos-hydrated-config/docs/platform/clusters.md

 This setup process will:

-- Create 3 clusters: prod-primary, prod-secondary, and stage
+- Create 2 clusters: prod-primary, and stage
+    - It will also create prod-secondary if you completed the previous optional task
 - Pull the contexts locally for each cluster so you can interact via kubectl
-- Install ACM on the 2 prod clusters.
-You’ll install ACM on stage in the next lab
+- Install ACM on the prod-primary cluster and ASM on the stage cluster

 This step will take ~5 minutes.